 The Victoria University Psychology Clinic was established in 1993.
 It reflects the commitment of Victoria University to western Melbourne by providing discounted psychological services to the community.

-The Clinic operates as part of the professional training course for Master of Clinical Psychology students at the University.
+The Clinic operates as part of the professional training for postgraduate psychology students at the University.
 Assessment and treatment is provided by provisional psychologists who are supervised by experienced Clinical Psychologists.

 On this page